 Individual sports/activities such as running, walking, biking, swimming, golf, tennis, and more.

-- Try to find trails or paths for running, walking or biking that are not crowded.
-This may mean going during times that are less crowded, suh as early or late in the day.
+Try to find trails or paths for running, walking or biking that are not crowded.
+This may mean going during times that are less crowded, such as early or late in the day.

-- While doing activities by yourself or with members of your household where you may breathe heavily, such as running or biking, it is alright to not wear a mask or cloth face covering.
-Wear a mask or cloth face covering in areas like a parking lot where keeping space between people may be difficult.
+While doing activities by yourself or with members of your household where you may breathe heavily, such as running or biking, it is alright to not wear a mask.
+When participating in sports or physical exercise indoors, such as at a gym or fitness center, you don’t have to wear a mask if you are doing an activity where you breathe heavily as long as you can keep 6 feet of space between yourself and other people.
+Wear a mask in areas like a parking lot where keeping space between people may be difficult.